Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Proof of Main Results

-The inside integral is in the form of the difference between two probability density functions testing on some singular function, hence we cannot directly bound it by some total variation norm using the Csisz\'ar-Kullback-Pinsker inequality.
-However, one can perform integration by parts to eliminate the singularity and make use of the relative Fisher information.
-This has been observed by \cite{wang2024sharp} requiring $\nabla \log g \in L^\infty$, hence makes sense in the torus case.
-Now we generalize this idea to our setting where the logarithmic gradient growth estimate holds as in Proposition \ref{logarithmic} below, by introducing the weighted CKP inequality initiated by Bolley-Villani \cite{Bolley2005}.
+The inner integral is in the form of the difference between two probability density functions testing on some singular function, which we cannot directly bound by some total variation norm using the CKP inequality.
+However, we can perform integration by parts to eliminate the singularity and make use of the relative Fisher information to deal with the extra derivatives.
+This has been observed by \cite{wang2025sharp} under the condition that $\nabla \log g \in L^\infty$, which makes sense in the torus case.
+Now we generalize this idea to our setting, where the logarithmic gradient growth estimate holds as in Proposition \ref{logarithmic} below, by introducing the weighted CKP inequality initiated by Bolley-Villani \cite{Bolley2005}.
 We are coming up with the following transport-type estimate. \begin{lemma} For all $K=\nabla \cdot V$ with $V \in L^\infty(\R^d;\R^d \times \R^d)$ and all regular enough probability density functions $m_1,m_2$ on $\R^d$, we have for any $\lambda>0$,

-\end{lemma} \begin{proof} This result is a simple combination of the integration by parts process of \cite[Proposition 7]{wang2024sharp} and the weighted CKP inequality, see for example in \cite{Bolley2005} or \cite[Section 6]{lacker2021hierarchies}.
+\end{lemma} \begin{proof} This result is a simple combination of the integration by parts process of \cite[Proposition 7]{wang2025sharp} and the weighted CKP inequality, see for example in \cite{Bolley2005} or \cite[Section 6]{lacker2021hierarchies}.

 \end{proof} Now we apply the above lemma to our main term \eqref{mainterm}, with

 to obtain that